hedzr/bash.sh/README.md

 File `bash.config` can be applied and sourced into your zshell environment directly.
 See [Import bash.config into your zsh env](#3-import-bashconfig-into-your-zsh-env).
 Why?
 Because we will have a clean zsh initializing environment and many tools can be lazy-loaded now.

+## Features

+We devote ourselves to helping you to write shell script functions more easier.

+- Write lots of functions and make calling them easier
+- Write many functions and organize them hierarchically
+- Work for multiple devops environments: making `ops` command and its subcommands; decorating your local zshell init scripts for managing the useful utilities.

 ## History

 - v20230208: